 Add an amp (or two)

-A new 4-channel amplifier will help you get the most out of your new speakers.
+A new amplifier will help you get the most out of your new speakers, and 4-channel and 6-channel amps are available.
 You'll get cleaner power (and a lot more of it), which will result in much, much better sound.
 You'll need a mono amp to provide the juice for your subs, too.

 Security and remote start